 Originally posted on Pagan Families, 2/23/15.
 I lie awake in the dark with my children beside me, one on each side.
 The little one snuggles with her whole body, the big one with just an outstretched hand.
 I remember when she followed me in her sleep like a sunflower follows the sun; now when she does that, it usually means she needs another blanket.

-It shouldn’t surprise me.
-This intermittent approach to sleep is hardly new, nor is using it for spiritual ends.
+Even though it took me by surprise, this intermittent approach to sleep is very old, and so using it for spiritual ends.
 When artificial light was scarce, people went to bed earlier than they do now, but that doesn’t mean they slept all night.
 Historian A. Roger Ekirch’s survey of texts from pre-modern Europe shows that for centuries, nighttime sleep was divided into two main segments, separated by a watching hour in the early AM.
 During that hour of the night, people would talk with their bedmates, pray, get sexy, contemplate dreams, smoke, steal fruit from their neighbors’ trees, and–I presume–nurse their babies.
 Anthropologists have observed similar sleep patterns among some contemporary traditional cultures.
 And Thomas Wehr, who pioneered studies of circadian rhythms, found that contemporary Americans sleep bimodally, too, if they don’t have access to artificial light.

-At first I tended to write in my head when I woke up.
+After I was done soothing the kids, I used to fall into thinking about what I wanted to get done, or else writing posts and emails in my head.
 I stayed awake for hours sometimes, repeating the same magic phrases, and excused myself by supposing that it would help me write more quickly once I got to a computer.
 Except it didn’t, and over time I noticed that much of what I was writing in my head at night sounded defensive and stuck.
 I also noticed that thinking in words takes me out of the dark and toward daytime consciousness, which is useless at night when you’re snuggled between people.
 So I started moving away from the modern sense that the hours of the day are ideally interchangeable, toward seeing night as having its own character and own ways of thinking.